Isaqdn03/Data-Analysis-Projects/04-project4-tripleten/README.md

 3. **Develop specific strategies** for each customer profile
 4. **Consider price adjustments** based on identified usage patterns

-## 👨‍💼 Learning Context
+## 👨‍💼 Project Context

-This project was developed as part of the TripleTen Data Analysis training program, applying concepts of:
+This project demonstrates the application of:
 - Exploratory data analysis
 - Inferential statistics
 - Data visualization